 – Scenic morning hike near Yi Lake

-The Last Tombs of the Manchu Empire will run from Saturday, Oct.
-31 – Sunday, November 1, 2020.
-To book your spot email danielle[at]thehutong.com
+The Last Tombs of the Manchu Empire will run on Saturday, Oct 30th and Sunday, October 31st, 2021.
+To book your spot email travel[at]thehutong.com

 – Depart 8:30 AM from Beijing (allow 2 – 2.5 hours bus transfer)